What is a TAC claim?

 We don’t cover things like:

-- Damage to your car, motorbike, scooter, bicycle or other type of transport
+- Damage to your car, motorbike, scooter, bicycle or other type of transport including the cost of towing or vehicle storage

 - Damage to non-medical personal items (motorcycle gear, clothes, mobile phones etc.)